xcq-ca/starter-hugo-academic/content/project/motivational-attitudes-in-statistics-and-data-science-education-researcher/index.md

 ---
-title: Motivational Attitudes in Statistics and Data Science Education Researcher
+title: Motivational Attitudes in Statistics and Data Science Education Research
 date: 2021-09-29T22:07:47.744Z
 summary: "I am a member of the Motivational Attitudes in Statistics and Data Science Education Research (MASDER) group.
 While there are many interconnected